 While this affliction can affect anyone, it is especially prevalent among intelligent women who may possess a heightened sense of self-awareness and a desire for excellence in their endeavors.

-It may seem counterintuitive, but intelligence can sometimes be a double-edged sword when it comes to decision-making.
-Highly intelligent individuals tend to excel in critical thinking and problem-solving, but this very trait can also lead them down the rabbit hole of overthinking.
+It may seem counterintuitive, but intelligence can sometimes be a double-edged sword in decision-making.
+Highly intelligent individuals tend to excel in critical thinking and problem-solving, but this trait can also lead them down the rabbit hole of overthinking.

 They have a propensity to dissect every aspect of a decision, envision multiple scenarios, and weigh countless variables, which can ultimately paralyze them from taking any action at all.